microsoft/go/eng/doc/fips/README.md

 We chose to make a `requirefips` Go program panic if `GOFIPS=0` rather than silently ignoring the setting.
 This helps avoid a surprise if a user of a `requirefips` program sets `GOFIPS=0` and expects it to turn off FIPS mode.
 It may not be obvious which programs are built using `requirefips`, and the panic is intended to help avoid confusion.

 Modifying the `go build` command to include `-tags=requirefips` enables this feature.
 However, if it is difficult to change the build command but possible to change the environment (e.g. by modifying a Dockerfile's `FROM` image), the `GOFLAGS` environment variable can be used to pass `-tags=requirefips` to every `go build` command that runs.
 See [the "GOFLAGS" example in the build section](#modify-the-build-command).

+### Build option to allow Go standard library crypto fallback

+Including `allowcryptofallback` in `GOEXPERIMENT` or enabling it as a build tag directs Microsoft Go to use the Go standard library crypto implementation if the specified crypto backend isn't supported.
+A common unsupported build configuration is `GOOS=linux CGO_ENABLED=0 GOEXPERIMENT=opensslcrypto`: the OpenSSL backend requires cgo, so the build fails.

+`allowcryptofallback` is not recommended.
+It makes it unclear whether or not the app is intended to be compliant with the internal Microsoft crypto policy (or FIPS).
+Instead, we recommend a fix that clearly shows intent:

+- Fix the build environment to allow the crypto backend to be used.
+  - E.g. enable cgo
+- Remove `GOEXPERIMENT` entirely.
+This intentionally doesn't comply with the internal Microsoft crypto policy or FIPS, so for builds within Microsoft, this should only be done under a documented exception.
+  - E.g. build with `GOOS=linux CGO_ENABLED=0`

+In rare cases, it may be more practical to use `allowcryptofallback` than remove the `GOEXPERIMENT`.
+For example, a generic build script that supports many platforms, some of which don't support crypto backends, may find it practical to use `GOEXPERIMENT=systemcrypto,allowcryptofallback` despite the risk of unclear or accidental fallback to Go crypto.

+> `allowcryptofallback` plays an important role in the Microsoft Go build process.
+We have CI jobs that run the build and tests under the OpenSSL, CNG, and Boring cryto backends, but parts of the upstream build and tests disable cgo and run cross-builds.
+This would cause a failure because the backend can't be enabled, but by including `allowcryptofallback`, the build is allowed to continue and fall back to the Go standard library crypto implementation when necessary.

 ### Runtime OpenSSL version override